Kendo Guide for Beginners

 You can watch the instruction videos with your smartphone, tablet and smart TV.
 You can also download these videos.

-You create an account with Vimeo.Com and start watching anytime anywhere as long as you have one of these devices.
+Start watching anytime anywhere as long as you have one of these devices.
+Of course, there is a download option as well.